Xpertoforever/How-to-Code-Simple-Data/1a. Beginning Student Language/README.md

 ## Booleans  and if Expressions Part 1/4
 -> Observation:
--> Remind to consider the follow line in your code to work with images:
+-> Remind to consider the follow line in the beginning of your code to work with images:
 -> (require 2htdp/image)

+There are two boolean values:
+- true
+- false